awei01/katsu-site-source/posts/2012-01-04-shirt-of-the-week-weekend-wear.md

 [![](http://1.bp.blogspot.com/-R6WNAzZGtCU/TwSGGIOelhI/AAAAAAAABFM/GQBGDS7rCdc/s320/shirtofweek_1b.jpg)](http://1.bp.blogspot.com/-R6WNAzZGtCU/TwSGGIOelhI/AAAAAAAABFM/GQBGDS7rCdc/s1600/shirtofweek_1b.jpg)

 If you need to take it up a notch throw on a blazer in dark grey and you have a polished look that doesn't feel stiff.

 Need a little help with you weekend wear?
-Set up an appointment with a style consultant by emailing us at [info@9tailors.com](mailto:info@9tailors.com).
+Set up an appointment with a style consultant by emailing us at [{{ site.emails.info }}](mailto:{{ site.emails.info }}).